Creative Imaging Director, RADIO @ SiriusXM/Pandora Radio

 I’m a Pro Tools and Ableton Live user.
-For an audio interface I use Universal Audio’s Apollo Twin MKII (with a lot of their plugins purchased over the years).
+For an audio interface I use Universal Audio’s Apollo Twin X (with a lot of their plugins purchased over the years).
 I’m a UAD, Fabfilter, Native Instruments and iZotope user too.
 I recently picked up IK Multimedia's iLoud MTM speakers and love them!
 I'm always on the hunt for, and trying, new plugins, apps, gadgets that I can get my hands on, then run it all on a MacBook Pro or iPad.

 Who are your mentors?

 Rick Allen (formally at Hot 97 NYC), has been the guy who’s helped guide me through most of my career.
 He took the time to listen and critique my work, be brutally honest with me, even while he was busy with his own work at the radio station and his production libraries AND sound design projects.
-John Frost, Jeff Berlin, Kelly Kelly Kelly and Will Morgan have also been a major influence on me as well.
+John Frost, Jeff Berlin, Kelly Kelly Kelly, Wil Morgan, Denzil Lacey, and Eric Edwards are also a major influence on me to this day.

 These days, imagers have full plates with multiple stations and responsibilities.
 What’s the best way to get everything done on time?